-Teens have to be connected to Christian peers in order to have the accountability they need to make wise choices and live more and more in every way like Jesus.
+Middle schoolers have to be connected to Christian peers in order to have the accountability they need to make wise choices and live more and more in every way like Jesus.

 However, they won’t be able to be salt and light if the only friends they have are Christians.
 They need seeker or non-Christian friends so they can provide the salt and light spiritual influence for them.
 These are not projects to be accomplished but genuine friendships with the hopes of one day helping them follow Jesus.

 And . . . for anyone nervous that the non-Christian friends might negatively influence Christian middle schoolers . . . a couple notes.

 1) Christians middle schoolers are still middle schoolers and make their share of mistakes and sins.
 They don’t need non-Christians to make that happen.